codeclinic/wp-spamfree/tags/2.0.0.9/readme.txt

 = Adding a Contact Form to Your Blog =
 First create a page (not post) where you want to have your contact form.
 Then, insert the following tag (using the HTML editing tab, NOT the Visual editor) and you're done: `<!--spamfree-contact-->`

 There is no need to configure the form.
 It allows you to simply drop it into the page you want to install it on.
 However, there are a few basic configuration options.
-You can choose whether or not to include Phone and Website fields, whether they should be required, add a drop down menu with up to 10 options, set the width and height of the Message box, set the minimum message length, set the form recipient, enter a custom message to be displayed upon successful contact form submission, and choose whether or not to include user technical data in the email.
+You can choose whether or not to include Phone and Website fields, whether they should be required, add a drop down menu with up to 10 options, set the width and height of the Message box, and the minimum message length.

-If you want to modify the style of the form using CSS, all the form elements have an ID attribute you can reference in your stylesheet.

 **What the Contact Form feature IS:** A simple drop-in contact form that won't get spammed.